ThomasLee03/Academic-Website/README.md

     - make setup

 # Sign-in Information
-Before testing the app, you need to sign in with the following credentials:
+Before testing the app, you need to sign in with the following credentials: \n /n
 Username: thomas
 Password: Th0mas123
 # Reproducing the Results